theupdateframework/pep-maximum-security-model/README.rst

 respond to a project transaction.

-Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
+Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash, which PyPI may prepend to filenames after the files have been uploaded.
 For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form: digest.filename, where filename is the original filename without a copy of the hash, and digest is the hex digest of the hash.

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest